Coffee percolator: Inventor

-Electric percolators have been in production since at least the first decade of the 20th Century with General Electric, Schenectady, NY, publishing a 6 - page pamphlet titled "COFFEE MAKING BY ELECTRICITY" in 1905.
+Electric percolators have been in production since at least the first decade of the 20th century with General Electric publishing a pamphlet titled "Coffee Making By Electricity" in 1905.
 Automatic percolators have been available since the 1940s or earlier.

 Usage

+Large percolators, called coffee urns, are often found in use at offices, cafeterias, community events, church gatherings and other large group activities where large quantities of coffee are needed at one time.

-In addition to being used in the home, percolators are also popular among campers and outdoorspeople because of their ability to make coffee without electricity, although a simple filter holder can also be used with boiled water poured from a pot – e.g., the type of holder invented by Melitta Bentz in 1908.
+Percolators are also popular among campers and other nature enthusiasts because of their ability to make coffee without electricity, although a simple filter holder can also be used with boiled water poured from a pot.
 Non-pressure percolators may also be used with paper filters.
-Large percolators, called coffee urns, are often found in use at offices, cafeterias, community events, church gatherings and other large group activities where large quantities of coffee are needed at one time.

 Improvements

 The method for making coffee in a percolator had changed very little since the introduction of the electric percolator in the early part of the 20th century.
 However, in 1970 commercially available "ground coffee filter rings" were introduced to the market.
 The coffee filter rings were designed for use in percolators, and each ring contained a pre-measured amount of coffee grounds that were sealed in a self-contained paper filter.
 The sealed rings resembled the shape of a doughnut, and the small hole in the middle of the ring enabled the coffee filter ring to be placed in the metal percolator basket around the protruding convection (percolator) tube.

 Prior to the introduction of pre-measured self-contained ground coffee filter rings, fresh coffee grounds were measured out in scoopsful and placed into the metal percolator basket.
 This process enabled small amounts of coffee grounds to leak into the fresh coffee.
 Additionally, the process left wet grounds in the percolator basket.
 The benefit of the pre-packed coffee filter rings was two-fold: First, because the amount of coffee contained in the rings was pre-measured, it negated the need to measure each scoop and then place it in the metal percolator basket.
 Second, the filter paper was strong enough to hold all the coffee grounds within the sealed paper.
 After use, the coffee filter ring could be easily removed from the basket and discarded.
 This relieved the consumer from the task of cleaning out the wet coffee grounds from the percolator basket.